 Originally from Louisville, Kentucky, Brittany Dingeldein is AIF’s Junior Designer.
 She works closely under the Senior Associate and together with a smaller group of AIF’s designers when tackling larger projects.
 Her main focuses are to create and refine plans, draft architectural detail drawings, build 3D models, and develop overarching architectural ideas.

-Dingeldein holds a Bachelor of Arts in Architecture from the University of Kentucky’s College of Design and plans to pursue her Master’s degree in Fall 2017.
+Dingeldein holds a Bachelor of Arts in Architecture from the University of Kentucky’s College of Design and plans to pursue her Master’s degree.
 Dingeldein received the Design Excellence Award of her graduating class.
 She had the honor of presenting her 4th year studio work at the University of Kentucky’s College of Design End of the Year Show.

 Prior to joining AIFNY in 2014, Dingeldein interned at SO-IL, mainly working on the Manetti Shrem Museum of Art competition, which they later won.
 During her college career, Dingeldein worked as the University of Kentucky’s College of Design’s Lab Consultant and explored design’s vapid forms and ways by participating in design electives and conferences such as Possible Mediums.